Frequently Asked Questions

-Our staff comprises two full time counseling psychologists who are Ph.D’s, licensed or license eligible (that means will be licensed).
-We also have a part time Ph.D. clinical psychologist on staff.
-In addition, we do have doctoral level interns and practicum students and, at times, volunteer, licensed eligible Ph.D.’s or Psy.D.’s.
+Our staff comprises two full-time psychologists who are Ph.D’s, two full-time clinical social workers who have M.S.W degrees, and one full=time licensed professional counselor who is also a licensed clinical alcohol and drug counselor.
+In addition, we do have doctoral-level interns and practicum students.
 To find out more about our staff, you should go to our department staff page.

 If you notice that a student has poor study habits or procrastinates, sleeps in class, has poor personal hygiene, appears very sad and unmotivated, fears speaking in front of others, is disruptive in class, exhibits hostility toward you or peers, is talking about suicide, or has any other behavior that causes you concern or alarm, refer the student to counseling.

-Except in cases of life threat to self or others, counseling is voluntary.
+Except in cases of threat to the life of self or others, counseling is voluntary.
 But, if you think a student could benefit from counseling, here are some basic ground rules:

 Speak to the student in a private place (perhaps your office) in a straight-forward manner and be specific regarding your observations causing your concern.
 Avoid anything negative about the student and make clear that your recommendation is based on your observations of the student’s behavior